 You’ll find the scheduled date and amount listed next to the stock’s symbol.
-Recently-paid dividends are listed just below pending dividends, and you can click or tap on any listed dividend for more information.
+Recently-paid dividends are listed just below pending dividends, and you can select any listed dividend for more information.

-In order to qualify for a company's dividend payment, you must have purchased shares of the company's stock until the ex-dividend date and hold them through the ex-dividend date.
-Keep in mind, you can sell these shares on the ex-dividend date or later and still qualify for the payment.
+To qualify for a company's dividend payment, you must have purchased shares of the company's stock before the ex-dividend date.
+You can continue to hold your shares after the ex-dividend date or you can sell them on the ex-dividend date and still qualify for the dividend payment.